netdata/netdata/docs/contributing/style-guide.md

 To install Netdata, read our [installation instructions](https://docs.netdata.cloud/packaging/installer/).
 ```

-In general, guides should include fewer hyperlinks to keep reader focused on the task at hand.
-Documentation should include as many hyperlinks as necessary to provide important context.
+In general, guides should include fewer hyperlinks to keep the reader focused on the task at hand.
+Documentation should include as many hyperlinks as necessary to provide meaningful context.

 ### Avoid words like "easy" or "simple"

 Never assume readers of Netdata documentation are experts in Netdata's inner workings or health monitoring/performance troubleshooting in general.

-If you claim that a task is easy and the reader struggles to complete it, they'll become discouraged.
+If you claim that a task is easy and the reader struggles to complete it, they'll get discouraged.

 If you perceive one option to be easier than another, be specific about how and why.
 For example, don't write, "Netdata's one-line installer is the easiest way to install Netdata."
-Instead you might want to say, "Netdata's one-line installer requires fewer steps than manually installing from source."
+Instead, you might want to say, "Netdata's one-line installer requires fewer steps than manually installing from source."

-### Avoid slang, jargon, and metaphors
+### Avoid slang, metaphors, and jargon

-Netdata has a global community, and a certain phrase you're familiar with might not translate well to other cultures.
-Or, it may a different meaning altogether.
-Avoid emojis whenever possible for the same reasons.
+A particular word, phrase, or metaphor you're familiar with might not translate well to the other cultures featured among Netdata's global community.
+It's recommended you avoid slang or colloquialisms in your writing.

 If you must use industry jargon, such as "white-box monitoring," in a document, be sure to define the term as clearly and concisely as you can.

 > White-box monitoring: Monitoring of a system or application based on the metrics it directly exposes, such as logs.

+Avoid emojis whenever possible for the same reasons—they can be difficult to understand immediately and don't translate well.

 ### Mentioning future releases or features

 Documentation is meant to describe the product as-is, not as it will be or could be in the future.
-Thus Netdata documentation generally avoids talking about future features or products, even if we know they are certain.
+Netdata documentation generally avoids talking about future features or products, even if we know they are inevitable.

 An exception can be made for documenting beta features that are subject to change with further development.